jodoyle29/Demon-Core/README.md

 # Demon-Core
-The objective of this project is to investigate the behaviour of the (neutron) diffusion equation in 2 dimensions and implement various boundary conditions such as Dirichlet, Robin/mixed and Neumann boundary conditions.
+The objective of this project is to investigate the behaviour of the (neutron) diffusion equation in two dimensions and implement various boundary conditions such as Dirichlet, Robin/mixed and Neumann boundary conditions.
 An in-depth derivation of the diffusion equation and its boundary conditions can be found in the notebook.
+The geometry of the simulation is a rough two-dimensional approximation of the Demon core incident from the Manhattan project during WWII.

 ## Run the project